STD-DEEPANSHU/StdAPI/README.md

   Get inspirational quotes via a simple API.

 - 🎬 **Media Downloading**
-  Download media (mp4 / mp3) from supported platforms using the Indiayz backend.
+  Download media (mp4 / mp3) from supported platforms using the stdapi backend.

 ---